home-assistant/developers.home-assistant/blog/2023-11-30-service-exceptions-and-translations.md

 Service calls which raise exceptions have until now logged stack traces.
 Service calls that fail due to incorrect usage, for example invalid input, don't need a stack trace and would benefit from a helpful error message in the user's own language.

-To be able to suppress the stack trace in these cases, as well as allow for tranlations, the new exception type `ServiceValidationError`, which is derived from `HomeAssistantError`, has been introduced. `ServiceValidationError` should now be raised instead of `ValueError` when the service fails because it's used incorrectly.
+To be able to suppress the stack trace in these cases, the new exception type `ServiceValidationError`, which is derived from `HomeAssistantError`, has been introduced. `ServiceValidationError` should now be raised instead of `ValueError` when the service fails because it's used incorrectly.

 If the service is used correctly but unexpectedly fails, `HomeAssistantError`, or a subclass of `HomeAssistantError` other than `ServiceValidationError`, should still be raised.